Turn Redundancy to Your Advantage

 "At my age/stage, no one will want to hire me after redundancy."

-Redundancy happens to people at every career stage and age, and employers understand this.
-What matters most is how you present yourself: your current skills, your adaptability, and what you can offer.
 Many people find that redundancy becomes the catalyst for their best career move yet, regardless of where they are in their professional journey.

 "If I have to explain exactly why I was made redundant, employers will think something's wrong with me."